Copyright 2024 Adeline's A Speakeasy Kitchen Bar. All rights reserved.

 Don't look for pizza or chicken Parmesan.
 Giguere says he's not interested in competing with the nearby Cumberland House of Pizza.
 He says he's targeting all ages, with seating for 99 and plans for outdoor tables during the summer.

 Cocktails popular during the Prohibition era will be featured at the bar where he's promising a quiet place to unwind at the close of the work day.
 Try a Tom Collins, Gin Rickey, Sidecar and Whiskey Sour, along with today's wines and beers, he suggests.
-Adeline's will be open seven days a week, 11:30 a.m. to 1 AM.
+Adeline's will be open six days a week, closed Tuesday.